ashleymoy/ebay-pennyloafers-app/README.md

 This email search is a Python 3 program that searches for Weejuns pennyloafers on eBay and emails the results to me.

 ## Prerequisites
-Non-built in modules used: smtplib, logging, schedule
+Non-built in modules used: smtplib, logging, schedule, requests

 ## Usage